TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 @@@TODO: Add UML diagram @@@

-By having these parts in place we could start in solrfluid to build the logic on top and use them to trigger searches.
-Now the same logic was used in both plugins.
+By having these parts in place we could start in EXT:solrfluid to build the logic on top and use them to trigger searches.
+Now the same logic is used in both plugins.

 ## A new Domain Model for Results / Facets etc. with a flexible API